AdiThakker/AdiThakker.github.io/_posts/2022-05-03-Integrate-Azure-DevOps-Pipelines-Via-Powershell.md

 ![image]({{site.url}}/images/devops-ps-2.png)

-After validating the connection to Azure DevOps via [PAT](), i was ready to script it.
+After that, I validated my connection to Azure DevOps via [PAT]() as shonw below:

 ![image]({{site.url}}/images/devops-ps-3.png)

-I have shown the script below with comments included to explain steps:
+Now, I was ready to script this automation, which I have shown below with comments to explain main steps:

-***NOTE:  i heavily leveraged [source](https://github.com/MethodsAndPractices/vsteam/tree/trunk/Source/Public) to find the cmdlets and experimented to get the below script working:
+***NOTE:  i heavily leveraged [source](https://github.com/MethodsAndPractices/vsteam/tree/trunk/Source/Public) to find the cmdlets and experimented to get the below script working:***

 ~~~powershell